stud131/docs-monaca/content/faq/environment.en.md

 ## What knowledge required to develop mobile apps with Monaca?

-Apps development with Monaca is very simple.
-All you need are some knowledge of HTML5, CSS3, and JavaScript.
+If you develop a simple application, you can start developing immediately as long as you know HTML5, CSS3, JavaScript to some extent.

 ## Why can I develop smartphone applications with Monaca even without using Java or Objective-C?